-E. Governance and Related Party Disclosure
+F. Governance and Related Party Disclosure

-All of Portsmouth's directors serve as directors of InterGroup - John V. Winfield, William J. Nance, John C. Love, Yvonne Murphy, and Steve Grunwald.
+All members of Portsmouth's Board of Directors - John V. Winfield, William J. Nance, John C. Love, Yvonne Murphy, and Steve Grunwald - also serve as directors of InterGroup.
 Mr. Winfield is Chairman of the Board and Chief Executive Officer of both Portsmouth and InterGroup.
 He served as Managing Director of Justice until its dissolution in December 2021.